 While traditional gaming companies like Activision Blizzard (NASDAQ: ATVI) fail to fall victim to the pandemic, mobile gaming companies like LEAF Mobile Inc (TSX.V: LEAF) or Tencent Holdings (TCEHY) are the real winners, raking in record revenue and profits in the first half of 2020.
 What is the secret to their success?
 A combination of innovative new titles and capitalizing on clients bored at home.

-While not all companies have issued figures for the full 6 months, first quarter revenues give us valuable insight into the robustness of the industry.
+While not all companies have issued figures for the full 6 months, first quarter revenues give us valuable insight into the robustness of the industry, and this bet9ja review indicates that interest in online gaming is going strong.
 Furthermore, companies like Leaf Mobile Inc (LEAF.V) who just issued a new press release show continued success in the summer months even as confinement starts to wear off.

 Analyzing the gaming industry’s performance for the start of the year

 Gaming industry leaders like Blizzard’s Activision (NASDAQ: ATVI) have proved that not all sectors are vulnerable to global pandemics.
 Despite losing nearly 30% of retail sales in the first quarter, they managed to avoid significant losses.
 Revenue was down only 2% from the first quarter of 2019, and that was still several percentage points above their predicted revenue from the quarter.
 What drove this recovery?
 Increases in online gaming revenue from sales and in game purchases.
 Clearly the gaming industry is at least holding strong in these uncertain times.